-More specifically, Tom showed how a $20,000 investment in the S&P 500 10 years ago would have compared to buying and holding several mainstream, popular dividend stocks during that same span.
-Here’s what that looked like:
+More specifically, Tom shows how a $10,000 investment in the S&P 500 10 years ago would have compared to buying and holding several mainstream, popular dividend stocks during that same span.
+Here’s the one he showed in a recent webinar:

 5 Reliable Dividend Stocks from 10 Years Ago

-If you had simply put $20,000 in the S&P 500 a decade ago, you’d have more than tripled your money.
+If you had simply put $10,000 in the S&P 500 a decade ago, you’d have basically quadrupled your money.
 That’s good!

-However, if you had invested $20,000 in any of these reliable dividend stocks, and had the dividends reinvested every quarter via a DRIP plan, you would have made even more money – in most cases, LOTS more.
-Note that, with the possible exception of Visa (V), none of these are exactly off-the-beaten path, diamond-in-the-rough types of companies whose share prices suddenly took off in the last 10 years.
+However, if you had invested $10,000 in any of these reliable dividend stocks, and had the dividends reinvested every quarter via a DRIP plan, in three out of five of them you would have made even more money – LOTS more.
+The other two, you’d have at least tripled your money.
+Note that none of these are exactly off-the-beaten path, diamond-in-the-rough types of companies whose share prices suddenly took off in the last 10 years.

 So, that got me thinking: what are some of the most obvious, reliable dividend stocks today?
 If you bought them now, had the dividends reinvested every quarter, and held on to them for the next 10 years, would you beat the market?
 Chances are the answer is yes.